 Let’s talk about daycare savings!
-I hadn’t initially included it in this article, but had a reader remind me that this is a huge part of baby expenses and it is.
+I hadn’t initially included it in this article, but a reader reminded me that this is a huge part of baby expenses.
+She was right!

 One of the reasons I didn’t accept the teaching job I was offered after graduating college was daycare costs.
 Add together daycare costs for two kids and the pay as a new teacher commuting 50 minutes each way to work wasn’t worth it at all.

-For that reason and my strong desire to become a stay at home mom I started this blog, turned it into a business and solved the daycare issue myself.
-Which brings me to my first tip to curbing daycare costs.
+For that reason and my strong desire to become a stay at home mom I started this blog.
+I’ve since turned it into a business and solved the daycare issue myself.
+Which brings me to my first tip on curbing daycare costs.